spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/10-add-backup-location-static.md

 ## Prerequisites

 * An active Azure cloud account.
-You will need to be aware of the values for the following items:
+You will need the following Azure items to complete the backup setup:
   * Tenant ID
   * Subscription ID